 Using queues enables you to scale your applications more easily, and enable more resiliency to your architecture.

 To complete this quickstart, make sure you have an Azure subscription.
 If you don't have an Azure subscription, you can create a free account before you begin.

 Create a namespace in the Azure portal

 To begin using Service Bus messaging entities in Azure, you must first create a namespace with a name that is unique across Azure.
-A namespace provides a scoping container for Service Bus resources within your application.
+A namespace provides a scoping container for Service Bus resources (queues, topics, etc.) within your application.

 To create a namespace:

 Sign in to the Azure portal.

 In the left navigation pane of the portal, select All services, select Integration from the list of categories, hover the mouse over Service Bus, and then select + button on the Service Bus tile.